Book Club Adventures on Planes and Trains and Automobiles (sort of)

 It was a beautiful summer evening and a picturesque setting for a chat about books, writing, schooling, and more.
 We met some fantastic people that evening and hope to see them again sometime soon.

-Later in the week, I was scheduled to Skype with a book club in Strasburg, Ohio, but a mix-up on my part regarding the date of our meeting caused me to be double booked.
+Later in the week, I was scheduled to Skype with a book club in Strasburg, Ohio, but a mix-up on my part about the meeting date left me double-booked.
 I was supposed to be at a Moth StorySLAM at the National Black Theater in Harlem that night while also speaking to a group of library patrons who had just finished reading Something Missing.

-So in another book club first, as we drove into Harlem, Elysha called the group via Skype on my phone and pointed the camera in my direction while I sat behind the wheel.
-While I navigated the surface streets of Harlem, I answered questions from the group about Something Missing and my writing process.
-And when things became dicey because I was traveling into unfamiliar sections of the city and needed to consult my GPS, Elysha turned the phone on herself and answered questions from the group.
+So, in another book club first, as we drove into Harlem, Elysha called the group via Skype on my phone and pointed the camera at me while I sat behind the wheel.
+While I navigated the surface streets of Harlem, I answered the group’s questions about Something Missing and my writing process.
+And when things became dicey because I was traveling into unfamiliar parts of the city and needed to consult my GPS, Elysha turned the phone on herself and answered the group’s questions.

-Book clubs folks love to ask her questions.
+Book club folks love to ask her questions.

 One of the questions asked was this: